PierUgit/bitfield/README.md

     integer[(sk)], intent(in) :: n
     logical, intent(in) :: keep
 ```
-Dynamically resizes the array by giving new lower and upper bounds.
-No reallocation is
+Dynamically resizes the pool of bits by giving new lower and upper bounds.
-needed if the new size is smaller or equal to the current capacity.
+No reallocation is needed if the new size is smaller or equal to the current capacity.
 - the lower bound is preserved (unless `n=0`, in which case the lower bound is reset to 1)
 - if `keep` is `.true.` (which is the default), the content of the array is preserved in
   any case (otherwise it can be lost in case of reallocation).